Chart Color Schemes

 Dundas has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 21 such projects that could potentially impact the area.
-Notable among these are Melrose Central, Melrose Park High School, Melrose Park Urban Renewal Precinct, and the 25 Station Street Childcare Facility.
-The following list provides details on those projects considered most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 21 projects that could impact the area.
+Notable ones include Melrose Central, Melrose Park High School, Melrose Park Urban Renewal Precinct, and the 25 Station Street Childcare Facility.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.